-The Department of Technology offers opportunities for both internship and cooperative (co-ops) education experiences.
-Internships and co-ops are similar opportunities for students to work in regional businesses and industries to gain "real world" experience.
-They are similar in that they are both composed of employment experience and that students are usually paid for their time, but differ in that academic credit is available for an internship and include regular visits by the University Internship Coordinator, weekly seminars, and additional reporting by the student.
+The Department of Technology encourages our students to seek out opportunities for both internship and cooperative (co-op) education experiences.
+Internships and co-ops are similar opportunities for students to work in regional businesses and industries to gain a "real world" experience.
+They are similar in that they are both composed of employment experience and students are usually paid for their time, but differ, in that academic credit is available for an internship and include regular visits by the University Internship Coordinator, weekly seminars, and additional reporting by the student.
 Co-ops are largely supervised by the company and do not require weekly seminars on campus.

-By working in varied jobs and settings, you learn what you like and don't like before committing to a career.
-You also develop an understanding of the connections between theory and practice.
+By working in varied jobs and settings, students learn what they like and don't like before committing to a career.
+They also develop an understanding of the connections between theory and practice.
 Each learning experience informs the next.
-You might even work for your internship or Co-op employer after graduation.
-In fact, a significant number of students receive job offers from their Co-op employers, and research has shown that internship and co-op experiences are highly valued by employers.
+Many students end up working for the company where the completed their internship or Co-op after graduation.
+This gives you, the employer, an opportunity to screen a potential new hire before making a long-term commitment.
+In fact, research has shown that students who complete internship and co-op experiences are highly valued by their employers.

-How much will you get paid during your internship or coop?
+How much do students get paid during an internship or coop?